BE A HART PARAMEDIC (HAZARDOUS AREA RESPONSE TEAM)

 These are some of the essential criteria you will need to be successful as a Paramedic; more detailed criteria are available in the Person Specification for the role:

-- HPC Registered Paramedic, with demonstrable clinical experience in the operational pre-hospital (ambulance) setting.
+- HCPC Registered Paramedic, with demonstrable clinical experience in the operational pre-hospital (ambulance) setting.

 - Full UK driving licence (including C1)